Sergeypdf/python_send-email/README.md

 5.Template: If you're using an HTML template for your email, make sure the template file is correctly located and formatted.

 6.Server Configuration: Verify that the SMTP server ("smtp.mail.com") and port (587) are correct for your email provider.
 Some email providers may require additional settings.
+To send email from any email service, you will need to adjust the SMTP server settings, including the hostname and port, as well as the security settings (e.g., TLS or SSL).
+1. Update the SMTP server and port for Gmail server = smtplib.SMTP("smtp.gmail.com", 587) server.starttls() 2.
+Update the SMTP server and port for Outlook/Hotmail server = smtplib.SMTP("smtp.live.com", 587) server.starttls().

 7.Dependencies: Ensure that you have the required Python libraries installed.
 You can use pip to install any missing libraries.
-In your case, you need to install 'pyfiglet' and 'tqdm' using the following commands: pip install pyfiglet
+In your case, you need to install 'pyfiglet' and 'tqdm' using the following commands: pip install pyfiglet and pip install tqdm.
-                                     pip install tqdm